Middle America (United States): Politics

 The phrase Middle American values is a political cliché; like family values, it refers to more traditional or conservative politics.
 However, across the United States and more recently in the South, metropolitan areas and major university towns tend to be politically and socially progressive.
-Examples of such metropolitan areas include Kansas City, Missouri; Columbus, Ohio; Indianapolis, Indiana; and Minneapolis, Minnesota, and major university towns include Madison, Wisconsin; Champaign, Illinois; Bloomington, Indiana; Carbondale, Illinois; Lawrence, Kansas; Athens, Ohio; and Ann Arbor, Michigan.
+Examples of such metropolitan areas include Kansas City, Missouri; Columbus, Ohio; Indianapolis, Indiana; Cincinnati, Ohio; and Minneapolis, Minnesota, and major university towns include Madison, Wisconsin; Champaign, Illinois; Bloomington, Indiana; Carbondale, Illinois; Lawrence, Kansas; Athens, Ohio; and Ann Arbor, Michigan.
 Reflecting these countervailing trends, many political battleground states are situated in "Middle America."

-Despite likely being an apocryphal story, President Lyndon Johnson has been widely attributed as stating “[i]f I’ve lost Cronkite, I’ve lost Middle America," after viewing a CBS Evening News report by Walter Cronkite critical of U.S. prospects in the Vietnam War in February 1968.
+Despite likely being an apocryphal story, President Lyndon Johnson has been widely attributed as stating "[i]f I've lost Cronkite, I've lost Middle America," after viewing a CBS Evening News report by Walter Cronkite critical of U.S. prospects in the Vietnam War in February 1968.
 The quote is often cited in relation to Johnson's subsequent change of heart a month later in declining to seek re-election in 1968.